-NSAA Student Eligibility
+NSAA Eligibility

 In order to represent a high school in interscholastic athletic competition and non-athletic, a student must abide by the eligibility rules of the Nebraska School Activities Association.
-A summary of the major rules is given below.
-Contact the principal or activities director for an explanation of the complete rule.
+The most up to date rules are found at https://nsaahome.org/constitution-bylaws/.
+Contact the Athletic Director if clarification is needed in interpreting the NSAA rules.